siegeon/magic.lambda.crypto/README.md

 while avoiding reducing entropy, making it harder to crack the encrypted message.

-Even though AES has low bit strength, it's still considered one of the strongest forms of cryptography that exists, assuming you use it *correct*.
+Even though AES has low bit strength, it's still considered one of the strongest forms of cryptography that exists, assuming you use it *correctly*.
 For the record, this library does *not* use the built in AES library from .Net, which has several security issues, due to the way it handles padding, among other things - Neither does this library simply convert strings to `byte[]` arrays using `Encoding.UTF.GetBytes`, which *significantly* reduces entropy, and makes your message easily cracked by a malicious agent with